Lightest Higgs boson decays $h\rightarrow MZ$ in the $\mu$ from $\nu$ supersymmetric standard model: Introduction

 Compared to the indirect contributions, the direct contributions to the decay amplitudes can be calculated in a power series in $(\Lambda_{QCD}/m_{h})^2$ or $(m_{q}/m_{h})^2$ \cite{HVZ-sm,HVZ-zhao}.
-Here, the $\Lambda_{QCD}$ is a hadronic scale, $m_{q}$ is the masses of the constituent quarks of a given meson.
-The asymptotic function $\phi_{V}^{\perp}(x)=6x(1-x)$ \cite{HVZ-zhao,phi-function1,phi-function2,phi-function3} is needed, the direct contributions are as follow,
+Here, the $\Lambda_{QCD}$ is a hadronic scale where the authors in Ref. \cite{QCD5} provide $\Lambda_{QCD}/m_Z\sim0.01$, and $m_{q}$ are the effective masses of the constituent quarks of a given meson.
+The asymptotic function $\phi_{M}^{\perp}(x)=6x(1-x)$ \cite{HVZ-zhao,phi-function1,phi-function2,phi-function3} is needed, then the direct contributions are as follow,

-Here, $f_{M}^{q\bot}$ are the flavor-specific transverse decay constants of the meson, and $f_{M}^{\bot}$ is the transverse decay constant, as the authors define in Ref. \cite{HVZ-sm3}.
-In our calculations, we found that comparing with indirect contributions, the direct contribution is small.
-This type of direct contributions are strongly suppressed, and there is no new physics windows.
-Therefore, the indirect contributions are more important than the direct contributions in our study.
+Here, $f_{M}^{q\bot}$ are the flavor-specific transverse decay constants of the meson \cite{HVZ-sm3}.
+In our calculations, we found that the direct contribution is small compared with the indirect contributions.
+This type of direct contributions are strongly suppressed, and there is no NP windows.
+The so-called direct contributions to the decay amplitudes involve the Yukawa couplings of the valence quarks in the meson $M$ and are typically subdominant~\cite{HVZ-sm}.
+So, searching the NP on the Yukawa coupling of the light quarks is not suitable, and the indirect contributions are more important than the direct contributions in our study.